 The reason why they are so popular is because they are (usually) the safest option.
 Means you don’t run the risk that she is stealing from you while you take a shower or is underage – the girls are (usually) all registered and it’s all as clean as it can get.

 That’s a little bit different when you take a freelancer from the night club or right off the street.
 In case she runs away you don’t know where to find her.
-Honestly, I never even once had any serious problems with freelancers (only some issues when they wanted more tip and it took some time to talk to them).
+Honestly, I personally don’t know anyone who had serious problems with freelancers (only some issues when they wanted more tip and it took some time to talk to them).
 Just use your common sense and see if it feels good when you talk to and negotiate with a freelancer.
 If it feels good and you are sure that she’s 18 years old or older then all should be good.
 Just always use your common sense.

 Most expats I know hardly ever buy girls from the bars – because they don’t want to pay the bar fine.
 On the other hand, if you are a tourist you only have a limited amount of time – but probably more money to spend.
 Then it’s totally fine to pay the bar fine because it’s simply the quickest and easiest way to get (paid) sex.
 Other than that if that whole article discouraged you to pay for girls then you could try the dating sites like most expats and more and more tourists where you can meet girls who are not primarily out for money.

 I think that should cover pretty much everything there is to know on the subject.
-What is your opinion on bar fines – is it worth to pay 1,000 Pesos or more additional to the price of sex for the convenience?
-Or do you regard it as a waste of money in a country where it’s so easy to meet and sleep with women?
-Let us know down in the comments.
+I know everyone has got their own opinion on bar fines – some think it’s worth to pay 1,000 Pesos or more additional to the price of sex for the convenience, while others regard it as a waste of money in a country where it’s so easy to meet and sleep with young women.